jmervine/dockme/README.md

   -d, --destination    remote host source directory -i, --image          image
-  -H, --hostname       see 'docker run --help' for details -p, --port           see 'docker run --help' for details -w, --workdir        see 'docker run --help' for details -w, --workdir        see 'docker run --help' for details -n, --name           see 'docker run --help' for details
+  -H, --hostname       see 'docker run --help' for details -p, --publish        see 'docker run --help' for details -w, --workdir        see 'docker run --help' for details -w, --workdir        see 'docker run --help' for details -n, --name           see 'docker run --help' for details